Whim Creek copper mine: Straits era

+Venturex era

 Straits Resources sold the mine to Venturex Resources in 2010, after having been depleted and closed the mine in October 2009.

 Venturex sold 80 percent of the project to Aurora Minerals in 2020, Venturex retaining 20 percent, for A$3.15 million and an obligation to spend A$4 million on the project and to manage it.

 Aurora Minerals was renamed to Anax Metals in November 2020, while Venturex Resources rebranded itself as Develop Global Limited in 2022.

 In early 2021, Anex secured A$20 million in project funding from Anglo American.

 Geology

 The Whim Creek Copper Mine extracts two volcanogenic massive sulfide ore deposits, namely Mons Cupri (lit. copper mountain) and Whim Creek, which are located within the Cistern Formation and Rushalls Slate sedimentary members, which are part of a series of rift-related felsic, intermediate and mafic volcanic rocks known as the Whim Creek Group.
 The Whim Creek Group is approximately 2.9 to 2.8Ga old and lies unconformably upon an older basement of Portree Granite.

 The ore deposits are classified as supergene oxide copper deposits and are primarily composed of weathered copper sulphide primary ores now present as a variety of copper carbonate minerals and secondary sulphides - primarily chalcocite - hosted within slate and conglomerate.